RenuSolanki/EasyABM.jl/docs/src/NNSIsing.md

 ## Step 2: Initialise the model

  In the `initialiser!` function we create a list of n = 500 random points in the plane and fill our graph with n nodes and set the position of ith node to the ith random point.
-We then link each node to its `nns` number of nearest neighbors and randomly set each node's color to either `:black` or `:white` and set spin value to +1 for `:black` nodes and -1 for `:white` nodes.
-In the `init_model!` function the argument `props_to_record` specifies the nodes properties which we want to record during model run.
+We then link each node to its `nns` number of nearest neighbors and randomly set each node's color to either `cl"black"` or `cl"white"` and set spin value to +1 for `cl"black"` nodes and -1 for `cl"white"` nodes.
+In the `init_model!` function, the argument `props_to_record` specifies the nodes properties which we want to record during model run.

  ```julia
 using NearestNeighbors